surfsky/HttpApi/README.md

 ## 4.Usage

-Skip to step 3 if use neget to install httpapi.
+Skip to step 3 if use nuget to install httpapi.

 (1) Import App.HttpApi.dll
 (2) Modify web.config file
 ```